Travel to Juneau by Ferry

 Welcome aboard the Alaska Marine Highway System

 In addition to the green forests, blue glaciers, imposing mountains, active volcanoes and crowning fjords you’ll see from the deck, also keep an eye out for abundant wildlife.
 Everything from porpoises and whales to bald eagles and bears have been spotted.
-See Alaska’s bustling maritime activity, like interesting ports of call, fishing and logging outposts and dozens of quaint, historic villages.
+See Alaska’s bustling maritime activity, like interesting ports of call, fishing and logging outposts, and dozens of small towns and villages.

 It’s no wonder this National Scenic Byway has received the nation’s highest designation as an All-American Road, one of only 27 U.S. highways that have received this honor.

 All vessels vary in size, with some able to carry up to 500 passengers and 100 vehicles.
 Riders can either walk on board or bring their car, truck, RV, motorcycle, bicycle or kayak.
 Fares vary by distance, vehicle and size (see below).

 Keeping yourself occupied is easy — all vessels feature observation lounges and solariums for optimal sightseeing, while some vessels boast theaters, card rooms, small video arcades and reading rooms.
 Stop by the vessel’s gift shop for souvenirs and information about Alaska, as well as travel essentials, magazines, and other goods.